kb-dk/newspaper-fastcgi-ticket-checker/newspaper-usage-statistics/README.md

 For Centos "sudo yum install python-lxml python-simplejson python-suds"

-/tra 2015-06-24
+---

 To make a release:

 * Update changelog
 * Tag the version in git
-* Tar up and gzip the following
+* Run `make-tarball.sh newspaper-usage-statistics-<version>` to tar up and gzip the following
     - src/main/scripts/statistics
     - README.md
     - CHANGELOG.md

-    in a folder called newspaper-usage-statistics-<version>
-* Name the resulting file newspaper-usage-statistics-<version>.tar.gz
+  into `newspaper-usage-statistics-<version>.tgz`.

 * Place the file in newspaper@achernar:releases/

-kfc 2016-09-13
+kfc 2016-09-13, /tra 2017-12-12

+---

 For Ubuntu 16.04 "sudo apt-get install python-simplejson python-suds python-lxml" is needed.